522nd Field Artillery Battalion Flag522nd Field Artillery Battalion guidon522nd Field Artillery Battalion in "The Holocaust Corridor"Seventh Army

 April 29-30: 63rd ID

 Kaufering IV was initially a slave labor camp for the Lager Lechfeld Nazi airfield.
-Later is was a camp for inmates incapable of transport.
+Later is was a camp for prisoners incapable of transport.

 The U.S. Army counted the bodies of eighty-six prisoners who had been burned to death, plus 274 others of people had died from starvation or typhus or had been shot to death.

-At this time, we have no information if any inmates who evaded the SS evacuation and killings were present when the 522nd FAB passed through the Kaufering IV subcamp at the Lechfeld Airfield near Hurlach.
-Soldiers from other units made contact with those inmates.
+At this time, we have no information if any prisoners who evaded the SS evacuation and killings were present when the 522nd FAB passed through the Kaufering IV subcamp about 8 miles south of the Lechfeld Airfield near Hurlach.
+Soldiers from other units made contact with those prisoners.

 38.5 miles to the east of Hurlach, units of the 45th and 42th Infantry Divisions and 20th Armored Division liberated the main Dachau concentration camp.